JuliaFinance/Currencies.jl/README.md

 It provides bare singleton types based on the standard ISO 4217 3-character alpha codes to be used primarily for dispatch in other JuliaFinance packages together with five methods:

+- `currency`: The singleton type for a particular currency symbol
 - `symbol`: The 3-character symbol of the currency.
-- `currency`: The singleton type instance for a particular currency symbol
 - `name`: The full name of the currency.
 - `code`: The ISO 4217 code for the currency.
 - `unit`: The minor unit, i.e. number of decimal places, for the currency.